Category Archives: Danish Royals

 Margrethe and Henri rode in the carriage through Copenhagen, accompanied by 44 mounted hussars.
 The new couple waved to the crowds flanking the streets along the route, just as the bride and her father had done during the processional.
 During the recessional, a hussar accompanying the couple was thrown to the ground after his horse bolted, but he was not seriously injured.

-The couple appeared on a balcony at Amalienborg Palace along with their parents to wave to the crowd of 25,000 below.
+The couple appeared on a balcony at Amalienborg Palace with their parents to wave to the crowd of 25,000 below.
 Frederik thanked the spectators for their enthusiasm and gave his congratulations to the new couple.
 As Margrethe began to address the spectators, she was overcome with emotion and left the balcony in tears.

 A garden reception was held for 400 guests in a pavilion in the courtyard of nearby Fredensborg Palace.
 The candlelight reception featured a five-course dinner – including the Bornholm venison – catered by the Kesby family of the Richmond Hotel.
 At the reception, Henri gave a speech to the bride and her family in Danish, again indicating his love for his new wife and adopted country as well as his intention to serve Denmark to the best of his ability.
-This marked the first public occasion in which Henri gave a lengthy speech in his new language.
+This marked the first public occasion that Henri gave a lengthy speech in his new language.

 The bride and groom began the wedding ball by performing their first dance as a married couple, a waltz.
 After several hours of dancing and talking among their guests, Henri and Margrethe changed to more comfortable going-away attire.
 The couple said goodbye to their families in the early hours of June 11, boarding the Dannebrog to begin their honeymoon.